javedulu/msgs-fastrtps/README.md

 # msgs-fastrtps
-Fastrtps example with msgs for publishing and subscribing
+Fastrtps example with msgs for publishing and subscribing templated with messageType